 You may find the following Perl sites useful:

 - Perl dot org, for all things perl.

 - Perl dot com, for news and views.

 - Perlmonks, for help.

 This tutorial was originally published on my old website, but I stopped maintaining it and it became old and out-of-date, so I decided to pull it.
-I’m currently porting and updating it as I go along, but this may take some time!
-Current (partial and incomplete) plan is:
+I’ve recently ported it, updating it as I go along.

 - Not a hello world script – using